igloo1505/interchange/README.md

-# Template for Next.js projects
+# A pretty straight-forward project for an awesome organization